ak-0283/Research-Paper/README.md

 ---

+👥 Collaboration Note
+🔬 Currently, my classmate and I are conducting a literature review on colon cancer and liver detection.
+You can check out our profiles here:

+@ak-0283

+@ankita14-p

+Stay tuned for updates in the repository related to this joint review!

+---

 ## 📑 Contribution & Collaboration

 This repository is currently maintained for personal research and academic exploration.
 Feel free to explore the papers and use them for learning purposes.
 PRs and ideas are welcome! 🚀